jensengroup/ESNUEL_ML/README.md

 ---

-Estimating Nucleophilicity and Electrophilicity From Atom-Based Machine Learning Predictions of Methyl Affinities
+Estimating Nucleophilicity and Electrophilicity With Atom-Based Machine Learning Predictions of Methyl Affinities

 ## Installation